jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 - This creates an LVGL display `(lv_display_create(...))` with logical `256x128` and `I1` format
 - Stashes `display_dev` as user_data on the LVGL display
 - Registers `rounder_cb` to align LVGLs rectangles and `epd_flush_cb` to do the conversion and call `display_write()` with the proper buffer descriptor
-- The SSD16xx driver chooses partial/full waveforms (defined in the overlay) depending on the region and updarte, and toggles the `busy` pin appropriatly
+- The SSD16xx driver chooses partial/full waveforms (defined in the overlay) depending on the region and update, and toggles the `busy` pin appropriately

 ### Basic Hello World `main.c`